namanyash/sit323-737-2023-t1-prac7c/README.md

 `kubectl get services`

-> Access the Node application on the URL `http://<Service-IP-address>:8000/getToken`
+> Access the Node application on the URL `http://<Service-IP-address>:8000/health`
+> Notice that application version says "V1"

-## In case of connection timeout
+### In case of connection timeout

 > For Windows docker desktop users and in case of any issues when connecting to the service use the following command:

 `kubectl port-forward service/node-app-service 8000`

+Access the microservice on the url `http://localhost:8000/health`

+> Notice that application version says "V1"

+## Updating the application

+Update the kubernetes deployment to utilize the version two of the application using the following command:

+`kubectl apply -f .\kubeDeployV2.yaml`

+Get the IP address for the service using the following command

+`kubectl get services`

+> Access the Node application on the URL `http://<Service-IP-address>:8000/health`
+> Notice that application version says "V1"

+### In case of connection timeout

+> For Windows docker desktop users and in case of any issues when connecting to the service use the following command:

+`kubectl port-forward service/node-app-service 8000`

-Access the microservice on the url `http://localhost:8000/getToken`
+Access the microservice on the url `http://localhost:8000/health`

+> Notice that application version says "V2"